-The mesmerizing mix of old and new present throughout South Korea’s capital is even reflected inside one of its newest hotels: Four Seasons Hotel Seoul.
+The mesmerizing mix of old and new present throughout South Korea’s capital awaits inside one of its top luxury hotels: Four Seasons Hotel Seoul.

-Ruins peek through the glass floor of the bottom-floor restaurant while stunning contemporary design weaves in Korean tradition.
-The hotel is designed as a lifestyle space for locals, which means guests in residence have access to unique amenities not present in many luxury hotels including a gourmet market, an unusually high number of restaurants for a hotel of this size, a speakeasy and an indoor golf simulator, just to name a few.
+Ruins left intact peek through glass flooring while stunning contemporary design pays homage to Korean traditions.
+It’s a lifestyle space for locals, so guests have access to unique amenities, including a gourmet market, multiple restaurants, a speakeasy, and an indoor golf simulator—to name a few.

 Multiple Christmas trees and stunning holiday displays were tastefully sprinkled throughout the hotel… perhaps another reason for you to consider holiday shopping in Seoul.

 Four Seasons Hotel Seoul’s Ideal Location